Quoted/Quoted/README.md

 # Quoted
-A service to help others find their service
+A service to help others find their service.
+Gives them a better experience finding stuff.